xbouteiller/DetectEvent/README.md

 <br> </br>

 - RWC defined thresholds and corresponding time are stored within the .csv recap file
-- If you want to keep the complete dataset you can choose to keep the valeus between RWC sup 100% and RWC inf 0%
+- If you want to keep the complete dataset you can choose to keep the values between RWC sup 100% and RWC inf 0%

 >
 > python Leaf_exec.py --rwc_sup 100 --rwc_inf 0